reactive-python/reactpy/docs/source/guides/getting-started/running-idom.rst

 .. note::

     For more information on how to use the client see the :ref:`Javascript API` reference.
-Or if you need to, your can :ref:`write your own server implementation
+Or if you need to, your can :ref:`write your own backend implementation
-    <writing your own server>`.
+    <writing your own backend>`.

 As mentioned though, this is connecting to the server that is hosting this documentation.
 If you want to connect to a view from your own server, you'll need to